input-output-hk/haskell.nix/docs/index.md

 ### build times

-The Haskell builder in nixpkgs build package sequentially, first the library than the executables and finally the tests.
+The Haskell builder in nixpkgs builds package sequentially, first the library then the executables and finally the tests.
 It then executes the tests before the package is considered done.
 The upshot of this is that packages are only considered done if the test-suites passed.
-The downside is that if you have to compile multiple packages the likelihood of them failing is low, you have unnecessarily serialized you build.
+The downside is that if you have to compile multiple packages the likelihood of them failing is low, you have unnecessarily serialized your build.
 In a more aggressive setting libraries could start building as early as their dependent libraries are built.
 Of course they will have to be invalidated later should the test-suites of their dependencies fail, but this way we can make use of parallel